About

 Participants need a quiet location that is generally free of external distractions such as background noises, children playing, televisions, etc.

-Interact and respond, on demand (Q&A, discussions, etc.)
+- Activate audio as needed to interact and respond, on demand (Q&A, discussions, etc.)

-Submit text based responses in the chat
+- Submit text based responses in the chat

-Share screens as needed
+- Share screens as needed

-Physically collaborate with others on shared documents created during class
+- Physically collaborate with others on shared documents created during class

-Participate in interactive activities as they may appear in the course.
+- Participate in interactive activities as they may appear in the course.

-Submit assignments/activities as assigned from week to week
+- Submit assignments/activities as assigned from week to week

 - TESOL 2a: Demonstrate knowledge of how dynamic academic, personal, familial, cultural, and social contexts, including sociopolitical factors, impact the education of ELLs.